Ocean-going vessels: The best wine glasses for your superyacht

 This is all well and good, but how do you cater for life on board, where even on the largest of superyachts space for endless glassware is limited?
 Take Riedel, for example.
 The family owned Austrian company, founded in 1756, is many a wine lover’s glassmaker of choice and its glasses are indeed exquisite.
 But it decided long ago that since each style of wine has its own distinctive flavour profile, it needs to be delivered into the mouth in such a way that hits the taste receptors on the tongue in just the right spot: sweetness at the tip, bitter at the back and salty at the sides.

-Some glassware companies are launching more sea-worthy collections, such as the San Francisco-based Superduperstudio’s new spill-proof Saturn glasses.
+Some glassware companies have launched more sea-worthy collections, such as the San Francisco-based Superduperstudio’s spill-proof Saturn glasses.
 These are light and surprisingly satisfying to drink from – and useful if the sea gets choppy.
 The wide curve above the base of each glass ensures that if it’s knocked over it topples only so far, and the contents remain safely un-spilled inside.